MJ Melendez Player Props: Royals vs. Angels

 MJ Melendez At The Plate

-- In 17 games this year (27.0%), Melendez has picked up an RBI, and in seven of those games (11.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has had at least one RBI in 26.6% of his games this year (17 of 64), with more than one RBI seven times (10.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 34.9% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (9.5%).
+- He has scored in 22 of 64 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.